alemart/speedy-vision/README.md

 `Speedy.Image.Sink(name?: string): SpeedyPipelineNodeImageOutput`

 Creates an image sink with the specified name.
-If the name is not specified, Speedy will use the name `"image"`.
+If the name is not specified, Speedy will call this node `"image"`.
+A `SpeedyMedia` object will be exported from the pipeline.

 ###### Ports